Nutritionist (Dietitian)

 Become a Health Educator

-Health educators implement comprehensive education plans within targeted communities with the objective of improving health outcomes.
-These plans can be on a variety of topics including obesity, nutrition, vaccines, and fitness.
-In order to craft these plans, health educators survey communities through interviews or questionnaires.
+Health educators implement comprehensive education plans within targeted communities to improve health outcomes.
+These plans can be on various topics, including obesity, nutrition, vaccines, and fitness.
+To craft these plans, health educators survey communities through interviews or questionnaires.
 Upon completion of the program, participants are surveyed again to measure outcomes.

 • Typical Education: Bachelor’s degree